 Professor Oliver James is Pro Vice Chancellor of the Faculty of Medical Sciences at the University of Newcastle upon Tyne.
 He was formerly Head of the University’s School of Clinical Medical Sciences and for almost thirty years a Consultant Physician in Newcastle.
 His research interests have been in liver disease and ageing, having written over 300 research papers.
 He is a former Senior Vice President of the Royal College of Physicians and President of the British Association for the Study of the Liver (BASL).
 He is also Chair of the Scientific Advisory Panel of ERAB (an independent European biomedical research charity into alcohol, funded by the brewers of Europe).

 Clinical Advisory Community

-The Clinical Advisory Community consists of hepatologists, GPs, Liver Nurses and other health professionals with wide ranging expertise in the field of liver disease.
-The Community help and advise the charity, reviewing publications and supporting our patient information services, as well playing a key role in our Love Your Liver campaign and roadshow.
+The Clinical Advisory Community consists of Hepatologists, GPs, Liver Nurses and other health professionals with expertise in the field of liver disease.
+The Clinical Advisory Community helps and advises the charity, reviewing publications and supporting our patient information services, as well members playing a key role in our Love Your Liver campaign and community liver health clinics.